DOCA SNAP Virtio-fs Service Guide

 If exists, the method waits until the device is non-visible by the host PCIe subsystem.
 Otherwise, only issue hot-unplug operation and exit.

-Although the SPDK FSdev framework is generic and allows different types of the backend file system devices to be implemented.
-Currently, the only available backend device is AIO.
-This is the file system device that provides passthrough access to a local folder using either the Linux-native async I/O or POSIX async I/O.
+Although the SPDK fsdev framework is generic and allows different types of the backend file system devices to be implemented.
+Currently, the only available backend devices are AIO and NFS.

 fsdev_get_fsdevs